vietdao204/weather-compare-viz/README.md

 # Weather Comparison Visualization

-## Context
-I am fortunate to have lived in a few places throughtout my life, from my hometown of Hanoi, Vietnam to my next venture in Victoria, Canada.
-This visualization is helpful when I need to plan for my subsequent moves.

 ## Data
-Weather data for each city are provided by [NOAA](https://www.ncdc.noaa.gov/cdo-web/search) and except for Victoria, are of the last year of the time I lived in that city:
+Weather data for each city are provided by [NOAA](https://www.ncdc.noaa.gov/cdo-web/search) and span the following periods:
 - Hanoi (Sep 2012 - Aug 2013)
 - St. Peter (Jun 2016 - May 2017)
 - San Francisco (Jun 2017 - May 2019)